-Income Guidelines Changed as of October 1, 2016: The Federal Fiscal Year begins October 1, which usually means CalFresh/SNAP income guidelines and maximum benefit amounts increase for a Cost of Living Adustment (COLA).
+Income Guidelines Changed as of October 1, 2017: The Federal Fiscal Year begins October 1, which usually means CalFresh/SNAP income guidelines and maximum benefit amounts increase for a Cost of Living Adustment (COLA).
 There may also be increases in deductions (calculated on the County side of eligibility) for housing and utilities.
-View/download this Fact Sheet for CalFresh Outreach Workers, which was developed by our partners at the California Association of Food Banks, who help network CalFresh Outreach workers state-wide.
-Click here for the Fact Sheet in Spanish.
+View/download the current Fact Sheet for CalFresh Outreach Workers, which was developed by our partners at the California Association of Food Banks, who help network CalFresh Outreach workers state-wide.
+Click here for the client flier in English the client flier in Spanish.

 SSI: Confused about "the S's"?
 Though people receiving SSI are not eligible for CalFresh, members of their households may be, so it's always a good idea to ask about others who may live in the household and encourage them to apply for those household members.
 Unsure about the differences between SSI, SSA, SDI and SSDI?
 This handy and easy to follow flyer, adapted from our outreach partners at 211 San Diego, explains it really well and to the point.
 Click here to view and/or download it.